Part IV

 Relational Exercises: Conscious Energetic Role-Shifting

-These exercises with a partner (any gender combination) foster awareness of energetic dynamics (Structure/Yang and Flow/Yin) and cultivate fluidity, moving beyond fixed societal roles.
-Focus on exploring the felt sense of energetic exchange, separate from gender stereotypes.
+These exercises with a partner foster awareness of energetic dynamics and cultivate fluidity.
+Focus on exploring the felt sense of energetic exchange.

 Awareness Practices: Identifying and Shifting Energy

-Help any individual become aware of their internal energetic state (balance of Structure/Yang and Flow/Yin) and consciously shift towards balance, independent of gender identity.
+These practices help you become aware of your internal energetic state and consciously shift towards balance.

 Sacred Union: The Inner Alchemy